 Before washing any vintage or antique pieces, check the fiber content and test the fibers to see if they can withstand washing.
-Some fibers can't be washed in soap and water, and older pieces may not be sturdy enough.
+Some fibers can't be washed in soap and water, and older pieces might not be sturdy enough.

 Wool fabrics or items embroidered with wool threads (crewel bedding is most often worked in wool threads on a linen ground) should be dry cleaned by an experienced professional to avoid shrinkage or loss of fibers in the wool threads.

-Silks should also be dry cleaned, as color fading with water bathing can be an issue.
+Silks also should be dry cleaned as color fading with water bathing can be an issue.

 02 of 11